 We enter into long-term contracts with customers to develop customized technology solutions, license the right to use software and provide support and other services to our customers which results in these contracts containing multiple performance obligations.
-We allocate the contract transaction price to each performance obligation using our best estimate of the standalone selling price of each distinct good or service in the contract.
-In instances where standalone selling price is not directly observable, such as when we do not sell the product or service separately, we determine the standalone selling price predominately through an expected cost plus a margin approach.
+We allocate the contract transaction price to each distinct good or service in the contract.
+In instances where standalone selling price of each distinct good or service in the contract.
+In instances where standalone selling price is not directly observable, such as when we do not sell the product or service separately, we determine the standalone selling price predominantly through an expected cost plus a margin approach.